2025mintara/Mintara/WHITEPAPER.md

 - Analyzes contract bytecode for vulnerabilities
 - Detects scams, exploits, and gas inefficiencies
-- Continuously learns from Base Network data for improved precision
+- Continuously learns from Base Network data to enhance precision

 ### AI NFT Builder

-- Generates artwork and metadata through AI
+- Generates artwork and metadata autonomously
-- Supports rarity configuration, batch minting, and instant verification
+- Supports rarity logic, batch minting, and instant on-chain verification
-- Enables creators to deploy NFT collections with zero code
+- Empowers creators to deploy NFT collections with zero code

 ### IVO Launchpad

-- Transparent presale process secured by escrow smart contracts
+- Transparent presale system secured by escrow smart contracts
-- AI verifies token legitimacy before listing
+- AI-verified token legitimacy before listing
-- Fully integrated with MINTA token utility
+- Seamless integration with $MINTA utilities

 ---

 ## Security & Compliance

 - Pre-audited ERC-20 & ERC-721 templates
-- On-chain AI risk scoring system
+- On-chain AI risk scoring and performance tracking
-- Third-party audits before CEX listings
+- Third-party audits prior to centralized exchange listings
-- Proof-of-Deploy registry for all launches
+- Proof-of-Deploy registry for all deployed assets
-- Full BaseScan verification
+- Full BaseScan verification for transparency and trust

 ---

 ## Legal Disclaimer

 This document is for informational purposes only and does not constitute investment, legal, or financial advice.
-Participation in the Mintara ecosystem is voluntary and subject to applicable laws and regulations.
+Participation in the Mintara ecosystem is voluntary and subject to all applicable laws and regulations.
-The Mintara team reserves the right to adjust roadmap, tokenomics, and platform features as the project evolves.
+The Mintara team reserves the right to modify the roadmap, tokenomics, and platform features as the project evolves.

 ---

 ## Closing Statement

-**Mintara (MINTA)** powers the first AI-driven no-code ecosystem for token and NFT creation on the Base Network.
+**Mintara ($MINTA)** powers the first AI-driven, no-code ecosystem for token and NFT creation on the Base Network.
-By combining AI intelligence, secure presale infrastructure, and a deflationary revenue-burn model, Mintara is building a safer, smarter, and more sustainable Web3 future.
+By merging artificial intelligence, secure presale infrastructure, and a deflationary revenue model, Mintara is building the foundation of a safer, smarter, and more sustainable Web3 future.

 🪶 **"Mintara — Building the Future of Intelligent Tokenization & Creation."**